-Why does TWU want a law school?
+1. Why does TWU want a law school?

-What is a “faith-based” law school?
+2. What is a “faith-based” law school?

 We also foresee a unique opportunity for our students to examine the connection between other world religions and the evolution of legal systems within those jurisdictions.
 As with any field of study, it’s always a worthwhile exercise to examine and learn from what’s being done elsewhere.